pwilmart/ABRF_2020/README.md

 ![slide 11](images/Slide11.png)

 This is my Github site.
 There is profile information on the left.
 You can pin up to 6 repositories to the landing page.
-I have a couple of repos about IRS data normalization, one for tandem mass tag data analysis examples, my proteomics pipeline software, some utilities for managing FASTA protein databases, and even this talk.
+I have a couple of repos about IRS data normalization, one for tandem mass tag (TMT) data analysis examples, my proteomics pipeline software, some utilities for managing FASTA protein databases, and even this talk.
 Each Github account can also have a dedicated website.

 https://github.com/pwilmart